Raph95c/Citi-bike-challenge/README.md

 # The second dashboard : <img width="797" alt="Riders in NYC" src="https://user-images.githubusercontent.com/115199874/221774120-2c870e14-bf53-4ff2-aa27-6d497bd01c68.png">

 # Conclusion
-In 2013, between July and September, we have notices the increase of Citi-bike users.
+In 2013, between July and September, we have noticed the increase of Citi-bike users.
 It was on a good way to make the city more eco-responsible.
 Citi-bike program has a potential to be a successful story in NYC with a dynamic population who are more responsible for the environment.